Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 tested bootloop on Android 6, not sure about Android 14

+based on google search, Samsung Galaxy A12 (which is Android 10 i think) will also bootloop with it uninstalled https://xdaforums.com/t/bootloop-after-removing-com-android-location-fused-solved.4444185/

+also this list shows that Fused Location is on "Do not uninstall" list, but doesn't tell the exact reason https://gist.github.com/Zymlex/f0b58104dd2f9504a14ffd9bdc3799ac

 ### package:com.android.providers.settings

 uninstalling on work profile will make it NOT start, probably will bootloop with no interactions